greenrobot/EventBus/README.md

     }

 ```
-Three.
-Post your event from any part of your code
+*Post your event from any part of your code*
 ```java
     EventBus.getDefault().post(new MessageEvent("hello!"));
 ```